 What Are the Job Duties of a Legal Assistant?

 Are you interested in the legal field, but you don't plan on entering law school or taking the bar exam?
 You might want to find a position as a legal assistant, also called a paralegal.
 Legal assistants organize court materials and help lawyers with their caseloads.
 Specialized job duties vary by the industry in which you're employed.
-Schools offering Paralegal degrees can also be found in these popular choices.

 Job Duties of a Legal Assistant

 Legal assistants perform a multitude of legal tasks, such as conducting legal research and organizing documents for presentation in court.
 They must also manage complex, computerized records of legal literature and documents.
 Legal assistants usually work in an office setting for a law firm, private company or government agency.

 As a legal assistant, you'll need to know important court procedures so that you can aid attorneys with court trials and meetings.
 You can gain the necessary legal knowledge through a paralegal associate's degree program and on-the-job training.
 Although you should be well-versed in a variety of legal proceedings, you won't be able to offer legal advice or practice law.
 Additional legal assistant duties can vary based on the firm's specialty or the particular office that you work in.

 Important Facts About Legal Assistants

 |Median Salary (2018)||$50,940 per year (all paralegals and legal assistants)*|

 |Job Outlook (2016-2026)||15% growth (all paralegals and legal assistants)*|

 |Key Skills||Reading comprehension, critical thinking, time management, thorough researching, excellent written and spoken communication, decision making, clear judgment|